 34 points would be considered the level necessary for entry to a good traditional "Red brick" university in the UK, whilst entry to Oxford or Cambridge, or an Ivy League US university would generally require 40+ points, all of which EIS Jumeirah students have achieved in the past.

 In 2017 the school recorded a "100%" success rate for its IB Career Related Programme students - "a great testament to the efforts of these students embarking upon the vocational alternative to the IB DP."
-We do not know the number of IBCP students, nor does the school release the student numbers for the DP or MYP students, and more importantly the overall pass rates at DP level.
-Again, no statistics were released for 2021.

 The campus is situated on a pleasant and inviting 12-acre site, located in a prestigious and well-developed residential area, and offers good facilities.
 Buildings are low-rise and set in green spaces with large playing fields, many shade trees and covered walkways.